 The idea of being able to get directly involved with local communities whilst travelling, instead of being just another backpacker, stayed with him and with the onset of the internet he developed Workaway as a small site to enable travellers to make connections and find hosts to stay with.

 Now based in Asia but constantly on the move he spends his time visiting new hosts and expanding ideas to keep the Workaway movement sustainable and moving forward.
 When not working he’ll be developing his travel photography skills as well as being found somewhere on, in or under the water.

-He is our designer/programmer/ magician
+He is head of our development team.

 "I would have loved to have subscribed to workaway.info when I was in my twenties and would travel whenever I got the chance to - but back then there was neither internet (that I knew of) nor Workaway .

-Now I have five kids, and I think travelling and volunteering are some of the best things you can encourage your children to do to enable them to meet other cultures in a way they never could, being tourists in a foreign country.
+Now I have five kids, and I think travelling and volunteering are some of the best things you can encourage your children to do to enable them to meet other cultures in a way they never could by being tourists in a foreign country.
 What I enjoy most regarding workaway is reading new feedback submitted by workawayers or hosts.
 It really makes me feel good to see that our site is influencing so many lives in a positive way."

 If you have technical questions or problems with workaway, Alex will be glad to help you.

 He is part of our UX testing team.
 He is also available to help and advise Workawayers and hosts using the site.